The Old Kingdom: Death

 The Fifth Precinct is too deep to wade, and must be crossed by a thin black bridge that frequently attracts dead creatures.
 The water in the Fifth Precinct has strong mutagenic properties, and is implied to be partially responsible for the monstrous appearance of some Greater Dead and necromancers.
 The Gate is a vertical river rising from the floor.

 The Sixth Precinct has no current, and its water is present as a shallow pool.
 There are many Dead creatures in this Precinct, some of whom are Greater Dead.
 The Gate has no substance and can appear anywhere, but appears as a lift bordered by a cylinder of water.

 The Seventh Precinct is not described, though presumably it is similar to the First and Fourth Precincts.
 Its Gate is a line of fire that stretches across the river.

 The Eighth Precinct resembles the First and Fourth, but interspersed with flashes of fire.
 The Eighth Gate is a wall of darkness, which needs a spell to send a necromancer into the Ninth Precinct.

 The Ninth Precinct is an endless pool of deep, still, clear water.
 It is warmer than the other precincts and there is no fog, allowing a necromancer to see in every direction.
-The Ninth Gate, resembling a starry sky, confirms the final death of any who look upon it, except those to whom remain a native span of years.
+The Ninth Gate, resembling a beautiful starry sky, confirms the final death of any who look upon it, except those to whom remain a native span of years.
 Those claimed by the Gate rise at varying speeds and vanish, never to return.
+Once a being has begun to rise towards the Ninth Gate, it is impossible to stop their ascent; there are thus virtually no Dead in the Ninth Precinct, as any who make it there gaze upon the Ninth Gate and rise towards their final death.